gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 "M'lady," Razi gasped.
 "Ask her…"

 "Razi?"
 Erileine shook the bookster's shoulder gently.
 "Razi, wake up!"
-Slowly, peacefully, the bookster toppled sideways.
+The bookster slumped sideways.

 "Razi!"
 Erileine pulled his collar open and felt for his pulse.
 It was as quick and as light as a feverish child's.